Peter O'Neill: Early life

 O'Neill was born on 13 February 1965 in Pangia, Territory of Papua, in the present-day Southern Highlands Province.
 His father, Brian O'Neill, was a magistrate of Irish Australian descent, while his mother, Awambo Yari, was of Papua New Guinean descent from the Southern Highlands.
 O'Neill's father moved to Papua New Guinea in 1949 as an Australian government field officer (also known as a kiap) and later served as a magistrate in Goroka until his death in 1982.

-O'Neill spent the first years of his youth in his mother's village and, after attending secondary school, he stayed at his father's urban residence in Goroka.
-O'Neill was educated at the Pangia Primary School, Ialibu High School and Goroka High School.
-After leaving school he obtained a bachelor of commerce degree from the University of Papua New Guinea (UPNG) in 1986.
+O'Neill spent the first years of his youth in his mother's village, and after attending secondary school, he stayed at his father's urban residence in Goroka.
+O'Neill was educated at Pangia Primary School, Ialibu High School, and Goroka High School.
+After leaving school, he obtained a bachelor of commerce degree from the University of Papua New Guinea (UPNG) in 1986.
 He later received a degree with honors in accounting from UPNG.
-He obtained as well a professional qualification and became a Certified Practicing Accountant in 1989.
-A year later he became President of the Papua New Guinea Institute of Certified Practicing Accountants.
+He also obtained a professional qualification and became a Certified Practicing Accountant in 1989.
+A year later, he became president of the Papua New Guinea Institute of Certified Practicing Accountants.
 O'Neill was then a partner in Pratley and O'Neill's accounting firm.
-He combined this with a substantial number of directorships, often as Executive Chairman, including at the PNG Banking Corporation when it was government-owned.
+He combined this with a substantial number of directorships, often as executive chairman, including at the PNG Banking Corporation when it was government-owned.

 Early political career

-O'Neill entered politics in 2002 as Member of Parliament representing Ialibu-Pangia under Prime Minister Michael Somare.
-As a member of the People's National Congress (PNC), O'Neill was part of the coalition government, and was appointed to the Cabinet as the Minister for Labour and Industrial Relations, then reassigned in 2003 as the Minister for Public Service.
+O'Neill entered politics in 2002 as a Member of Parliament representing Ialibu-Pangia under Prime Minister Michael Somare.
+As a member of the People's National Congress (PNC), O'Neill was part of the coalition government and was appointed to the Cabinet as the Minister for Labour and Industrial Relations, then reassigned in 2003 as the Minister for Public Service.
 However, in 2004, he was dropped from the Cabinet, and the PNC left the coalition to join the opposition.
 Later that year, O'Neill became leader of the opposition, but Speaker Jeffery Nape initially did not recognise him and claimed Peter Yama held the position instead.
 In response, O'Neill tried to mount a vote of no confidence without success since Somare and Nape used procedural issues to stop this.
 After the 2007 elections, O'Neill rejoined Somare's government as the Minister of the Public Service.
-In July 2010, he was appointed as the Minister of Finance.
-When Somare was hospitalised in 2011, Sam Abal was appointed as acting prime minister, who demoted O'Neill to Works Minister in July 2011.
+In July 2010, he was appointed Minister of Finance.
+When Somare was hospitalised in 2011, Sam Abal was appointed acting prime minister, who demoted O'Neill to Works Minister in July 2011.